kivy/pyobjus/docs/source/api.rst

 .. function:: autoclass(name[, copy_properties=None, load_class_methods=None, load_instance_methods=None, reset_autoclass=None])

-    Get and load Objective C class
+    Get and load an Objective C class

-    :param name: Name of Objective C class which you want to load
+    :param name: Name of the Objective C class which you want to load.
-    :param copy_properties: Denotes if user want to copy properties of some Objective C class.
-Default is to copy all properties of some class.
+    :param copy_properties: Denotes whether to copy the properties of the Objective C class or not.
+The default is to copy all properties.
     :type copy_properties: None or Boolean
-    :param load_class_methods: If this argument is set to `None`, all class methods will be loaded.
-But user can also specify class methods which he want to load, for eg. `load_class_methods=['alloc']`.
+    :param load_class_methods: If this argument is omitted or `None`, all class methods will be loaded.
+You can use it to force only certain class methods to be loaded eg. `load_class_methods=['alloc']`.
     :type load_class_methods: None or List
-    :param load_instance_methods: If this argument is set to `None`, all instance methods will be loaded.
-You can also specify which instance methods to load, eg. `load_instance_methods=['init']`.
+    :param load_instance_methods: If this argument is omitted or set to `None`, all instance methods will be loaded.
+You can use it force only instance methods to be loaded, eg. `load_instance_methods=['init']`.
     :type load_instance_methods: None or List
-    :param reset_autoclass: If this argument is set to True, and previously you restricted loading of some methods, when you call autoclass function with this argument for some class, all methods will be loaded again.
+    :param reset_autoclass: If this argument is set to True and the class was previously loaded with a restricted subset of methods, when you call the autoclass function again with this argument for the same class, all the methods will be loaded.
     :type reset_autoclass: None or Boolean
-    :rtype: Return a :class:`ObjClass` that represent the class passed from `name`.
+    :rtype: Return a :class:`ObjClass` that represents the class passed from `name`.

     >>> from pyobjus import autoclass
     >>> autoclass('NSString')